stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Create one shared creature_default DB table holding all the default values for creatures at a certain level (gold, xp, armor)
 - Add different kinds of damage
 - Create more damage classes, each with it's own flavour.
 (Destruction leaves off a DoT, Sinister has a chance to strike again, Merciless has a chance to crit and others without flavor (holy, frost, fire etc))

+# DOING
+- Add some kind of armor item type (Head, etc)
+# SUBTASKS
+- Update the Item Class
+- Update the DB to support such items
+- Create character equipment slots
+- Handle equipping/swapping of such items
+- Handle save/load of a character's equipment
+- Visual stuff, like printing them in a different color, ETC